PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ***The "Simple" of PySimpleGUI describes how easy it is to use, not the nature of the problem space it solves.***  Note that people are not part of that description.
 It's not trying to solve GUI problems for 80% of the people trying it.
 PySimpleGUI tries to solve 80% of GUI ***problems***, regardless of the programmer's experience level.

 Is file I/O in Python limited to only certain people?
 Is starting a thread, building a multi-threaded Python program incredibly difficult such that it takes a year to learn?
 No.  It's quite easy.
-Like most things Python, you import the object from package and you use it.
+Like most things Python, you import the object from a package and you use it.
 It is 2 lines of Python code to create and start a thread.

 Why can't it be 2 lines of code to show a GUI window?
-What's SO special about the Python GUI libraries that they require you to follow a specific Object Oriented model of development?
+What's SO special about the Python GUI libraries that they require you to follow a specific Object-Oriented model of development?
 Other parts and packages of Python don't tend to do that.

-The reason is because they didn't originate in Python.
-They are strangers in a strange land and they had to be "adapted".
+The reason is that they didn't originate in Python.
+They are strangers in a strange land and they had to be "adapted."
 They started as C++ programs / SDKs, and remain that way too.
-There's a vaneer of Python slapped onto the top of them, but that sure didn't make them fit the language as well as they could have.
+There's a veneer of Python slapped onto the top of them, but that sure didn't make them fit the language as well as they could have.

-PySimpleGUI is designed with both the beginner and the experienceed developer in mind.
+PySimpleGUI is designed with both the beginner and the experienced developer in mind.
 Why?
 Because both tend to like compact code.
-Most like people, we just want to get sh\*t done, right?
+Most people are like, we just want to get it done, right?
 And, why not do it in a way that's like how most of Python works?

 The beginners can begin working with GUIs ***in their first week of Python education***.
 The professionals can jump right into the deep end of the pool to use the entire array of Elements and their capabilities to build stuff like a database application.

-Here's a good example of how PySimpleGUI serves these 2 groups.... the `InputText` Element has 16 potential parameters, yet you'll find 0 or 1 parameters set by beginners.
+Here's a good example of how PySimpleGUI serves these 2 groups.
+The `InputText` Element has 16 potential parameters, yet you'll find 0 or 1 parameters set by beginners.
 Look at the examples throughout this document and you'll see the code fragments utilize a tiny fraction of the potential parameters / settings.
 Simple... **keep it simple for the default case**.
 This is part of the PySimpleGUI mission.

 Some developers are heavily wedded to the existing GUI Framework Architectures (Qt, WxPyton, tkinter).
 They like the existing GUI architectures (they're all roughly the same, except this one).
 If you're in that crowd, join the "20% Club" just down the street.
 There's plenty of room there with plenty of possible solutions.

-But how about a quick stop-in for some open mindedness exercises.
+But how about a quick stop-in for some open-mindedness exercises.
 Maybe you will come up with an interesting suggestion even if you don't use it.
 Or maybe PySimpleGUI does something that inspires you to write something similar directly in Qt.
 And please, at least be civil about it.
 There is room for multiple architectures.
 Remember, you will not be *harmed* by writing some PySimpleGUI code just like you won't by writing some tkinter or Qt code.
-Your chances of feeling harmed is more likely from one of those 2.
+Your chance of feeling harmed is more likely from one of those two.

 #### Beginners & Easier Programs